Last Update: June 2014

 A secure room should be provided for use by the evaluation team during the site visit.
 It generally works best if the different groups meeting with the site team come to a central location rather than the team moving from one location to another throughout the visit.

 EXPENSESDuring the evaluation site visit, AVMA staff will initially take care of the expenses for the team.
 Because of this, it is important that lodging and food arrangements are made with institutions that accept MasterCard credit cards.
+An institution may pay for expenses up front if there are advantages to do so; however, AVMA staff will need to be advised in advance.
 Eventually, all site visit travel, meals, lodging and associated expenses will be billed to the college.
 The average site visit cost is approximately $2,700 – 3,700.

 CONFIDENTIALITY AND CONFLICT OF INTERESTAll evaluation team members will be asked to sign and abide by a confidentiality agreement.
 The program has the prerogative to reject any member of the evaluation team if it is believed there is a conflict of interest, but this must be done sufficiently far in advance to allow finding another site team member to fill the position.